-"(B) No cash sales or deliveries pursuant to previous sales may be made with respect to any foreign country under this Act as hereinafter provided, if such country uses defense articles or defense services furnished under this Act, or any predecessor Act, in substantial violation (either in terms of quantity or in terms of the gravity of the consequences regardless of the quantities involved) of any agreement entered into pursuant to any such Act by using such articles or services for a purpose not authorized under section 4 or, if such agreement provides that such articles or services may only be used for purposes more limited than those authorized under section 4, for a purpose not authorized under such agreement.

-"(2) The President shall report to the Congress promptly upon the receipt of information that a violation described in paragraph (1) of this subsection may have occurred.
+"(B) No cash sales or deliveries pursuant to previous sales may be made with respect to any foreign country under this Act as hereinafter provided, if such country uses defense articles or defense services furnished under this Act, or any predecessor Act, in substantial violation (either in terms of quantity or in terms of the gravity of the consequences regardless of the quantities involved) of any agreement entered into pursuant to any such Act by using such articles or services for a purpose not authorized under section 4 or, if such agreement provides that such articles or services may only be used for purposes more limited than those authorized under section 4, for a purpose not authorized under such agreement. "(2) The President shall report to the Congress promptly upon the receipt of information that a violation described in paragraph (1) of this subsection may have occurred.

-"(3) (A) A country shall be deemed to be ineligible under subparagraph (A) of paragraph (1) of this subsection, or both subparagraphs (A) and (B) of such paragraph in the case of a violation described in both such paragraphs, if the President so determines and so reports in writing to the Congress, or if the Congress so determines by concurrent resolution.

-Notwithstanding a determination by the President of ineligibility under subparagraph (B) of paragraph (1) of this subsection, cash sales and deliveries pursuant to previous sales may be made if the President certifies in writing to the Congress that a termination thereof would have significant adverse impact on United States security, unless the Congress adopts or has adopted a concurrent resolution pursuant to subparagraph (A) of this paragraph with respect to such pursuant to subparagraph in a coordered with the substitution of the congress and termination of the congress that a termination thereof would have significant adverse impact on United States security, unless the Congress adopts or has adopted a concurrent respect to such pursuant to substituting the congress that a termination thereof would have significant adverse impact on United States security, unless the Congress adopts or has adopted a concurrent resolution pursuant to substitute the congress that a termination thereof would have significant adverse impact on United States security, unless the Congress adopts or has adopted a concurrent resolution pursuant to substitute the congress adopts or has adopted a concurrent resolution pursuant to substitute the congress adopts or has adopted a concurrent resolution pursuant to substitute the congress adopts or has adopted a concurrent resolution pursuant to substitute the congress adopts or has adopted a concurrent resolution pursuant to substitute the congress adopted as a concurrent resolution pursuant to substitute the congress adopted as a concurrent resolution pursuant to substitute the congress adopted as a concurrent resolution pursuant to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent resolution to substitute the congress adopted as a concurrent r "(4) A country shall remain ineligible in accordance with paragraph (1) of this subsection until such time as-
+"(3) (A) A country shall be deemed to be ineligible under subparagraph (A) of paragraph (1) of this subsection, or both subparagraphs (A) and (B) of such paragraph in the case of a violation described in both such paragraphs, if the President so determines and so reports in writing to the Congress, or if the Congress so determines by joint resolution. "(B) Notwithstanding a determination by the President of ineligibility under subparagraph (B) of paragraph (1) of this subsection, cash sales and deliveries pursuant to previous sales may be made if the President certifies in writing to the Congress that a termination thereof would have significant adverse impact on United States security, unless the Congress adopts or has adopted a joint resolution pursuant to subparagraph (A) of this paragraph with respect to such ineligibility. "(4) A country shall remain ineligible in accordance with paragraph (1) of this subsection until such time as- "(A) the President determines that the violation has ceased; and "(B) the country concerned has given assurances satisfactory to the President that such violation will not recur.".